NomfundoFlorence/git-basic-exercises/README.md

-This is the README markdown file.
+This is the README markdown file updated.

 List of some git commands:
 1. git touch - to create a file